JudeQuintana/terraform-main/docs/routing-policy-language.md

 - `monitoring` can reach `web`, `api`, `db`, and `cache` (default allows)
 - `web` cannot reach `db` (cross-segment, denied)
-- `monitoring` is outside the partition -- cross-segment deny rules are generated only between segments, not between a segment and an unsegmented VPC
+- `monitoring` is outside the partition.
+Cross-segment deny rules are generated only between segments, not between a segment and an unsegmented VPC.

 An unsegmented VPC under `default = "allow"` routes to everything that isn't explicitly denied.
 Segment boundaries don't restrict it because it has no